-A customized version of Giogali makes for a dazzling centerpiece in the lobby of the historic Hotel Cafè Royal, which reopened in 2012 after a conservative renovation by the architect David Chipperfield.
+Giogali in a customised version illuminates the heart of the lobby of the historic Hotel Café Royal, which reopened in 2012 after a conservative renovation by architect David Chipperfield.

 Piccadilly – London